MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 ## News

+1. [cntools](https://cardano-community.github.io/guild-operators/#/Scripts/cntools) are implemented ready to use
-To be more flexible, I **removed the entrypoint**.
+2. To be more flexible, I **removed the entrypoint**.
 So keep care to **change your docker-compose.yml and your scripts** with newly pulled images.
 See the examples below.

 ## Introduction